Laviska Shenault Jr. Player Prop Bets for NFL Week 10 | Jacksonville vs. Indianapolis 11/14/2021

 Season Stats

-- Shenault has seen the ball thrown his way three times in the red zone this season, 11.5% of his team's 26 red zone pass attempts.
+- With three targets in the red zone this season, Shenault has been on the receiving end of 11.5% of his team's 26 red zone pass attempts.

-- The Jaguars have run 61.4% passing plays and 38.6% rushing plays this season.
-They rank 31st in the NFL in scoring.
+- The Jaguars have thrown the football in 61.4% of their plays from scrimmage this year while staying on the ground 38.6% of the time.
+This offensive attack ranks 31st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Shenault's matchup with the Colts.